nstack-io/nstack-ios-sdk/propose-translation-design-notes.md

     - to show a popover when tapping a editable text
     - to enter a proposal
     - to see a list of all proposals for the currently selected text
+    - to see a list of all proposals for the translatable subviews
   - Extensions to "NStack enabled" UI components allowing them to fetch and expose localized values
   - (optionally) some sort of syntactic sugar making it easier to use the new propose feature.